 names refer to names of event instruments in the

 EVENT_NAMEcolumns.
-Each row summarizes events for a given account and event name.
+Each row summarizes events for a given account (user and host combination) and event name.

 EVENT_NAMEcolumns.
 Each row summarizes events for a given host and event name.